 The poetry of Philip Larkin plays with and against the Romantic tradition in poetry.
 Larkin does not assert the importance of his own personal experience.
 His vision is realistic and unsentimental, preferring to be indirect and ironic.
 He continues, however, the tradition of Romantic poets such as Wordsworth and later poets, particularly Thomas Hardy, by exploring eternal themes of death and change within established rhythms and syntax, and he generally uses conservative poetic forms.
 Like Hardy, he writes about what appears to be normal and everyday, while exploring the paradox that the mundane is both familiar and limited.
 He is also a Hardy-esque poet in the way he presents experiences which many readers recognise and feel they can share.
-He is, however, more of a social poet than Hardy, frequently commenting on the tawdry, superficial aspects of modern urban living.
+He is, however, superficial aspects of modern urban living.
 Although his poetry can seem patronising in tone, the intention is always to see things as honestly as possible.